ganrad/ocp-fis2-po/README.md

 ### Accessing the Purchase Order Application REST API

-As soon as the application is started, 10 purchase orders are inserted into the backend (MySQL) database.
+As soon as the FIS application is started, 10 purchase orders will be inserted into the backend (MySQL) database.
 The inserted purchase orders are numbered starting from id=1 to id=10.
-When the application is running, a REST API is made available to list, create, update and delete purchase orders.
+When the application is running, the REST API can be used to list, create, update and delete purchase orders.

 **NOTE**: The hostname (route) might vary depending upon your OpenShift setup.
 Use the command `oc get routes` to determine the hostname to be used in the REST API URL.